ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 [WProofreader SDK](https://webspellchecker.com/wsc-proofreader) is an AI-driven, multi-language text correction tool.
 Spelling, grammar, and punctuation suggestions appear on hover as you type or in a separate dialog aggregating all mistakes and replacement suggestions in one place.

 <info-box>
-	This is a premium feature that is additionally payable on top of CKEditor&nbsp;5 commercial license fee and delivered by our partner, [WebSpellChecker](https://webspellchecker.com/).
-[Contact us](https://ckeditor.com/contact/?sales=true#contact-form) if you have any feedback or questions.
+	This is a premium add-on that is a part of CKEditor Custom Plan, and delivered by our partner, [WebSpellChecker](https://webspellchecker.com/).
+[Choose the Custom Plan](https://ckeditor.com/pricing/) to enable it.

-	You can report any issues in the WebSpellChecker [GitHub repository](https://github.com/WebSpellChecker/wproofreader).
 </info-box>

 ## Demo